EXCLUSIVE! Newbie Hritiqa Chheber Talks About Her Debut Film & Journey In The Industry

 Hritiqa, however looks forward to taking up more meaningful roles in the future based on current affair and social issues.
 She's been through her share of obstacles while trying to establish herself in the industry.
 Her mantra to success is staying focused and being patient while working on your goals.

 She's a hardcore fan of Bollywood actress Sridevi.
 Hritiqa grew up watching her films and has been highly inspired by her.
 In her free time, Hritiqa likes reading and watching movies.
-Her favourite Hollywood destination is Cape Town in Africa and wishes to visit Hong Kong soon.
+Her favourite Hollywood destination is Cape Town in South Africa and wishes to visit Hong Kong soon.

 Her philosophy in life is dreaming big, pushing yourself beyond the limits and working towards achieving those dreams.
 Her acting and performance is believed to win hearts of millions and she's definitely a star in making that one needs to look out for!